gbmhunter/blog/README.md

 # Diagrams

 Diagrams are typically drawn in _LibreOffice Draw_ and then exported to `.svg` to display on a page.
-The Draw file is usually located in the same content directory as the page the diagram is shown on.
+The Draw file (`.odg`) is usually located in the same content directory as the page the diagram is shown on.